Which iCloud storage plan should you get?

-Apple's free iCloud service offers users a ton of features, including multi-device cloud backup; online file and photo storage; and syncing for your calendars, contacts, notes, reminders, photos, email, and device preferences.
+iCloud is Apple's cloud-based storage service.
+It allows you to securely store your files, photos, passwords, notes and other kinds of data in the cloud.
+It offers other features too, like multi-device backup, syncing your calendars and more.
+You can then access everything from any Apple device, including the latest devices from the brand, like the iPhone 14 Pro and MacBook Air with M2.

+But which iCloud storage plan should you get?
 All iCloud accounts get 5GB of online storage space for free, but if you plan to use either the file storage or backup features, that 5GB can vanish in an instant.

-To augment the free iCloud experience, Apple provides a number of different paid storage options for its users: If you're close to your storage limit or have already run out, here's what you need to know!
+Luckily, Apple provides a number of different paid storage options for its users, which are called iCloud+.
+So if you're close to your storage limit or have already run out, you might be considering the best Apple iCloud plan to cover your needs.
+Here's everything you need to know about iCloud+.

 What are iCloud's storage tiers?

-Apple currently offers four different paid subscription tiers for iCloud, split between all the devices you're using.
+Apple currently offers four different subscription tiers, one that is the regular, free-to-use iCloud and three paid tiers for iCloud+.
+These subscriptions can be split between all the devices you're using.
 This includes iPhones, iPads, Macs, and supported Windows computers.

-Note: If you're on a Family Sharing plan and purchase the $2.99 or $9.99/month plans, you can share your storage space with up to five other family members; while you'll share the total space, everyone will have private iCloud accounts and private storage, and individual members can always buy their own space if necessary.
+Note: If you're on a Family Sharing plan and purchase the $2.99 or $9.99/month plans, you can share your storage space with up to five other family members.
+While you'll share the total space, everyone will have private iCloud accounts and private storage, and individual members can always buy their own space if necessary.

 - Free: 5GB of storage